xtrinch/fcm-django/README.rst

          # an instance of firebase_admin.App to be used as default for all fcm-django requests
          # default: None (the default Firebase app)
         "DEFAULT_FIREBASE_APP": None,
+         # a callable that initializes and returns a firebase_admin.App
+         # called lazily on first FCM operation; result is cached
+         # default: None
+        "INITIALIZE_APP_CALLABLE": None,
          # default: _('FCM Django')
         "APP_VERBOSE_NAME": "[string for AppConfig's verbose_name]",
          # true if you want to have only one active device per registered user at a time